 Purchase a gift certificate by contacting us with the form above, or give us a call.

 1 Main St, Lyme, New Hampshire 03768, United States

-Be the first to hear about upcoming exhibitions, articles about our artists, and special events.
+We hope to soon be able to send out e-mail notices of upcoming exhibitions, articles about our artists, and special events.